-The next game from Naughty Dog or Sony Santa Monica would sure be swell
+- The next game from Naughty Dog or Sony Santa Monica would sure be swell63%

-I’m eager to see even more indie titles from a selection of smaller studios
+- I’m eager to see even more indie titles from a selection of smaller studios6%

-Give me a release date for inFAMOUS: Second Son and I’ll be ecstatic
+- Give me a release date for inFAMOUS: Second Son and I’ll be ecstatic13%

 Please login to vote in this poll.